DNSBelgium/mercator/README.md

 * `dns-crawler` (Java / Spring Boot): DNS-related crawling.
 Fetch DNS records, post-process with geo-ip.
 * `feature-extraction`(Java / Spring Boot): extracts features from data collected by other modules.
 For now only extracts features from the HTML.
-* `ground-truth`(Java / Spring Boot): Ground-truth only creates tables for labeling the mercator visits.
+* `ground-truth`(Java / Spring Boot): Ground-truth only creates tables used for labeling the mercator visits.
 * `mercator-api` (Java / Spring Boot): Expose API via Spring Data REST, using the JPA entities of other modules.
 * `mercator-ui` (NodeJS / TypeScript / React): Basic UI for Mercator
 * `mercator-wappalyzer` (NodeJS / TypeScript): Wrapper around [Wappalyzer](https://github.com/AliasIO/wappalyzer), using